joepagan/Big-Juicy-Sass/README.md

 If you do want the absolute latest versions of the resources "CD" into the top-level directory (where bower.json lives) then use "bower install" in cmd line.

-Some resources are not available in bower, so I will try keep them as up to date as I can in here here (placeholders.js, modernizr (my preferred stripped down version of modernizr)).
+Some resources are not available in bower, so I will try keep them as up to date as I can in here here (placeholders.js & my preferred stripped down version of modernizr).

 ## SASS/SCSS/CSS